-RISK MAPPING
+3. RISK MAPPING

-In partnership with EcoVadis, a consultancy specialising in supply chains' CSR assessment, we conducted a social and environmental risk mapping for Ingenico terminal suppliers, component suppliers and indirect suppliers, at the end of 2018 with the following results:

-- On the one hand, no indirect supplier was categorized severe or high-risk suppliers. - On the other hand, 65.8% of component suppliers were categorized as severe or high-risk suppliers.
-Remaining suppliers belong to medium high or medium low-risk categories. - Focus was made on the component suppliers categorized severe or high-risk for the deployment of CSR assessment and audits.
+In partnership with EcoVadis, a consultancy specialising in supply chains' CSR assessment, we conducted a social and environmental risk mapping for Ingenico suppliers at the end of 2018.
+No indirect supplier was categorized severe or high-risk suppliers and 65.8% of component suppliers were categorized as severe or high-risk suppliers.
+Focus was made on the component suppliers categorized severe or high-risk for the deployment of CSR assessment and audits and regular campaigns are processed to continuously monitor the CSR performance of our suppliers.